bingshui.org

 Adobe's asinine Flash loader

 First off, I have to ask Adobe why?
 Why would it be important to have Flash steal the focus of my computer basically making it impossible to do anything else unless I work blind or carefully move my screens around the flash loader?
-What kind of horseshit user experience are you trying to deliver here?
+What kind of user experience are you trying to deliver here?
 I’m already using the program and don’t need to be reminded of its magnificence as it’s loading.
 You’re an ass and need to get over yourself.

 Part 2: